 According to federal law, cannabis is still illegal because it houses a psychoactive compound called THC, aka Delta 9 THC.
 The prohibition creates a lot of gray areas for patients, doctors, and the industry as a whole – despite the support for legalization from both Democrats and Republicans.

 So what types of conditions qualify for medical marijuana?

 Patients can qualify to use cannabis if they have any of the following conditions:

 AIDS, amyotrophic lateral sclerosis, Alzheimer’s disease, cancer, chronic traumatic encephalopathy, Crohn’s disease or ileitis, epilepsy or another seizure disorder, fibromyalgia, glaucoma (if they also have a terminal illness), hepatitis C (if they also have cirrhosis or liver disease), inflammatory bowel diseases, multiple sclerosis, pain that is either chronic and severe or intractable.

 Ohio just added Chronic Pain to the list of qualifying conditions on June 20th, 2018.
 So you see, for you to use any medical marijuana, you must have some pretty severe illnesses.

 How does a patient get approved for medical marijuana in Ohio?

 Patients with one of the qualifying conditions can schedule an appointment with their physician to get a physician’s certification.
-So if you are in need or looking to enjoy some THC, the Ohio state laws makes it legal for you to purchase any hemp0derived THC such as Delta 8 THC and Delta 10 online in vape stores similar.
+So if you are in need or looking to enjoy some THC, the Ohio state laws make it legal for you to purchase any hemp0derived THC such as Delta 8 THC and Delta 10 online in vape stores similar.

 We hope all states open up someday and make THC fully legal.
 Until then, feel free to enjoy your THC and CBD products in Ohio.